dmbarbour/wikilon/docs/AwelonLang.md

 The type `S[C][B][A]` then clearly aligns with a program of the same shape.

+Types for records and labeled data shouldn't be too difficult, but do require some special analysis to prevent multiple-assignment of labels and support commutativity.
+There is extensive related research regarding row-polymorphic records and variants.

+        :a  : S [A] → S {a:typeOf(A)}
+        .a  : S [{R a:T}] → S [T] [{R}]
+        {R1} {R2} : {R1 R2} if no shared labels
+        {R1 R2} == {R2 R1}

-Annotations will augment static type analysis with value sealers, substructural types, multi-stage programming, and so on.
+Annotations can further augment static type analysis with value sealers, substructural types, multi-stage programming, and so on.
 Ideally, everything would be verified statically rather than dynamically, but it's feasible to use a mixed mode when debugging and simply eliminate safety annotations for a release build.

 Conditional behavior requires some special attention.
 Inferring that two conditional 'paths' should have the same output type and similar input types is infeasible without a more context.
 Annotations can inject some context.